sufst/can-defs/README.md

   which will be used in the on-car telemetry system.
 - Parts of the embedded code for on-car telemetry.

+The output of this generator is the `/out` folder, the contents of which can be used by other repositories by including this repository as a submodule.

 ### Setup

 Install the dependencies in `tsgen/requirements.txt` to your chosen Python